choicallum/cooldown-buddy/README.md

 From there, click the Run button in the top left!

 # Tech Stack Used
-Python, Riot RESTful API, Visual Studio Code
+Python, Riot RESTful API, Data Dragon (JSON Database), Visual Studio Code

 # Features to Add
 Make the application easier to install, and easier to use (GUI)